Skip to navigation Skip to main content

 }

-With remotely hosted images, you may also need to supply the dimensions when using statsOnly:
+For versions prior to Image 5.0, you need to supply the dimensions when using statsOnly via remoteImageMetadata:

 {